almogaya1315/NoteWebapp_ReactPostgreSqlDocker/backend/README.md

   - PostgreSQL can be connected through pgAdmin, OR Docker.
 I can explain further in the interview!!
   - All variables/settings/url etc should be inside env file - this way Docker can reach them in runtime

+8. Known Bugs
+ - Redis is configured and running but there is an issue of connectitivity
+ - Docker is configured and running but there is an issue of connectitivity
+ - PostGreSql is configured and running but there is an issue of connectitivity

 8. Summary

 The Notes Web App is a self-contained, scalable web system that demonstrates modern backend and frontend integration with containerized infrastructure.